 “Sorry to disappoint you,” Barrett replied in personal amusement.

 “So what’s your new name going to be?”
 Jenni asked.

 “Brain,” supplied Dante again.

-Barrett gave him a dirty look and then shook his head.
-“I don't know yet.
-The AHCP is setting it up for me, so I'm just as curious about my new name as you are.”
+Barrett ignored him and shook his head.
+“I don’t know yet.
+The management is setting it up for me, so I’m just as curious about my new name as you are.”

 “Bo-ring,” Dante muttered.

 Daunted by Dante’s lack of enthusiasm for the discussion, the conversation died for a bit, but after a time, Kristen looked over at the blonde woman.
 “You said you were a Registered Nurse.
 Are you going to be part of the group that oversees our transformation?”

 “No, the Institute has its own physicians for that,” Jenni replied.
 “I have no doubt that I’ll continue my profession once they assign us to a colony, but I am going to need reeducation for the different furman physiologies I may need to treat.”